stephenh/stephenh.github.com/_posts/2017-08-23-futility-of-cross-system-integration-testing.markdown

 When tests break, especially repeatedly for the same core reasons (lack of a solid foundation), developers quickly get frustrated, become disenfrancised, and the tests themselves and your culture around TDD will suffer.

-You must have 100% data control and isolation from day 1, or you are building on quicksand.
+You must have 100% data control and isolation from day one, or you are building on quicksand.

 #### Test Complexity